 From the road we tried to hail an Uber, but didn’t have any luck even though there were several nearby (we tried the standard and premium option).
 This is a small one-way road so they don’t like to come up here.

 While we were waiting and eating a snack my husband noticed something in the tree above us.
 It was a massive spider as big as my hand.
-This is the giant wood spider (nephila pilipes spider), which the internet says is not venemous, but I’m sure a bite from that one would be painful.
+This is the giant wood spider (nephila pilipes spider), which the internet says is not venomous, but I’m sure a bite from that one would be painful.
 On our walk back we spotted another one and wondered how many we had passed on the trail.
 While I was trying to get this picture our friend decided it would be fun to give its web a gentile tap with a stick.
 I don’t terribly mind spiders, but I squeaked and jumped fast when this one moved.

 The road is a pleasant walk, but pay attention because it is narrow with lots of blind corners and we saw a couple people enjoying their sporty cars on it.